Schema Markup Example

 6. Link Building Requirements

-Quality link building is expensive because it requires relationships, outreach, and sometimes content creation.
+Quality link building is expensive because it takes relationships, outreach, and often content.

 Freelancer vs. Agency: Cost Comparison